X-Men: Magneto, always referred to as the Big Bad, is the first person the heroes team up with when someone worse comes along.

 Actually, it's implied that The Hood had no idea of Osborn's plan, until he called together the Cabal for the first time.
 The Hood would have let the assembled forces fight the Skrulls, if not for the simple fact that if the Skrulls destroy the Earth, they destroy his business.

-This was the driving force behind Watchmen's ending in both the original comic and film adaptation.
+This was the driving force behind Watchmen's ending, both the original comic and the film adaptation (though the common enemy in each was completely different).

 In the comic book series ElfQuest, when two elf tribes — the Wolfriders and the newly-introduced Go-Backs — join forces to wage war against the trolls of King Guttlekraw, the elves form a grudging alliance with the trolls formerly led by the late King Greymung, who have been enslaved by Guttlekraw, even though Greymung's trolls have been the hated enemies of the Wolfriders ever since betraying them back at the start of the storyline.
 The Go-Backs, meanwhile, would never have thought of teaming up with trolls of any kind, period...
 But it's probably only because of this uneasy alliance that Guttlekraw's trolls are defeated.